Loft conversion costs

-It also includes average costs for three different room sizes, for more than one dormer and for one, two or four windows in the roof, also known as skylights.
+It also includes average costs for three different room sizes, for more than one dormer and for one, two or four windows in the roof, also known as skylights or rooflights.

-The costs don't cover internal partition walls, a showroom/bathroom or painting and final decoration.
+The costs don't cover internal partition walls, a shower-room/bathroom or painting and final decoration.

 To arrive at these average prices, RICS uses cost data from its Building Cost Information Service (BCIS) database, where costs are collated from a variety of sources and analysed.

-Material costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.
+Materials costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.
 Labour rates are based on the current Building and Allied Trades Joint Industrial Council wage agreement.
-It then uses this data in a standardised model of the average loft conversions.
-Prices correct September 2017.
+RICS then uses this data in a standardised model of the average loft conversions.
+Prices correct October 2020.